Seymour railway station: Station building and platforms

 When the station opened, only a single platform was provided, with temporary timber station buildings and three tracks.
-A brick building was erected in 1874/1875, with extensions and alterations made in 1883/1884, including a new street facade.
-In 1886, a subway was provided to the platform from Station Street, and in 1887, the street entrance to the station was removed, to permit the opening of the back platform.
+A brick building was erected in 1874/1875, with extensions and alterations made in 1883/1884, including a new street façade.
+In 1886, a subway was provided to the platform from Station Street and, in 1887, the street entrance to the station was removed to permit the creation of the back platform.
 A level crossing was constructed to provide access to the station.
 More alterations to the station occurred in 1926.

-To house railway employees and their families, a number of Departmental Residences were erected adjacent to the station by the Victorian Railways.
-Around the start of the 20th century, there was 29 residences, increasing to 82 by the 1960s.
+To house railway employees and their families, the Victorian Railways erected a number of Departmental Residences adjacent to the station.
+Around the start of the 20th century, there were 29 residences, increasing to 82 by the 1960s.
 They have since been sold to private owners.

-Although the station looks like one large building from Station Street, it is made up of numerous smaller buildings behind a common facade.
+Although the station looks like one large building from Station Street, it is made up of numerous smaller buildings behind a common façade.
 The refreshment room is a grand two-storey building, while the ticket office and waiting room is a collection of smaller buildings.
 Though the standard gauge line to Albury, which opened in 1962, passed the station, a platform was not provided on the line until 1974.
-It was only one carriage long, and was not used for regular services.
-It was removed in 2008, when Platform 1 was converted to standard gauge.
-The station was altered to the current interior layout in 1997, when a general refurbishment was carried out, with the parcels office being converted into a waiting room and toilets.
+However, it was only one carriage long and was not used for regular services.
+It was removed in 2008, when the track serving Platform 1 was converted to standard gauge.
+The interior of the station was altered to the current layout in 1997, when a general refurbishment was carried out, with the parcels office being converted into a waiting room and toilets.

-In 2008, there was a $1.5 million upgrade of the bus interchange, with the subway to the station being rebuilt on a shallower grade, to allow wheelchair access.
-These works were done in preparation for the Australian Rail Track Corporation's North-East Rail Revitalisation Project, during which all V/Line trains north of Seymour were replaced by buses, while gauge-conversion of the line was undertaken.
+In 2008, there was a $1.5 million upgrade of the bus interchange, with the subway to the station being rebuilt with a shallower grade, to allow wheelchair access.
+The works were done in preparation for the Australian Rail Track Corporation's North-East Rail Revitalisation Project, during which all V/Line trains north of Seymour were replaced by buses while gauge-conversion of the line was undertaken.
 A part of the project also involved the construction of a new broad gauge Platform 3, on the western side of the yard, which opened in November 2009.